nodejs/node/README.md

 $ grep node-vx.y.z.tar.gz SHASUMS256.txt | sha256sum -c -
 ```

-_(Where "node-vx.y.z.tar.gz" is the name of the file you have
-downloaded)_

-Additionally, Current and LTS releases (not Nightlies) have the GPG
+Current and LTS releases (but not Nightlies) also have the GPG detached
-detached signature of SHASUMS256.txt available as SHASUMS256.txt.sig.
+signature of SHASUMS256.txt available as SHASUMS256.txt.sig.
+You can use `gpg`
-You can use `gpg` to verify that SHASUMS256.txt has not been tampered with.
+to verify that SHASUMS256.txt has not been tampered with.

 To verify SHASUMS256.txt has not been altered, you will first need to import
 all of the GPG keys of individuals authorized to create releases.
 They are